keyframe-base/.github/profile/README.md

 > ⚠️ **Warning!
 This project is under development!**
 >
 > It means that all the information and the code can be changed at any time.
 Please, be careful when forking.
-Thank you for yor understanding!
+Thank you for your understanding!

 Welcome Keyframe Base - the collection of elegant and customizable animations for you websites.